 Nothing is worse than completing the divorce process and not being happy with the results or later discovering that the wording was wrong in an agreement (it does happen).
 For example, there was one case involving a couple who was divorcing and owned a family business together.
 The husband told his lawyer that he wanted his wife’s interest in the family business.
 A proposal was made to his wife, but she didn’t respond, so the husband’s attorney drafted an agreement that he would receive only "his" interest, instead of both his and his wife’s interest.
 This agreement was signed before the mistake was discovered and by then, it was too late.
 His wife was able to keep her interest in the business.

-Below are some tips to help you choose the attorney who is right for you:
+Below are some tips to help you choose the Dallas divorce lawyer who is right for you:

 1. Ask your Friends & Family.